Michael-Scott-PC/brians-website/README.md

 # brians-website

+# This repo is outdated (new repo is bv-website) but kept for reference.

 This is a website for a realtor, Brian, who is trying to increase his online presence.
 Technologies that will be used:
 * React for the frontend
 * MongoDB for the database